Carlisle (CSL)

 Originally founded as Carlisle Tire and Rubber Company, Carlisle Companies (NYSE:CSL) is a multi-industry product manufacturer focusing on construction materials and weatherproofing technologies.

-- On a dimmer note, its estimated sales growth of 1.5% for the next 12 months implies demand will slow from its two-year trend
+- A downside is its estimated sales growth of 2% for the next 12 months implies demand will slow from its two-year trend

 Why Is Now The Time To Buy Carlisle?